itsadi01/Banking-System/README.md

 # CentralBank

-This is a Banking web-app I created as a part of my Engineering curriculum.
+This is a Banking web-app I created as a part of my Engineering project.

 ## Features
 <li> Create new account and get a unique account number on sign-in.
 <li> Store and edit your details.
 <li> Transfer (fictitious) money from one bank account to another.

-## Demo

 ## Prerequisites